NevarMovin/MT-CSI/Model_Selection/README.md

 ```

 - The programs and models based on CsiNet are contained in "MS-CsiNet", and  The programs and models based on CsiNet are contained in "MS-CsiNet".
 Take "MS-CsiNet" the example: ModelSelection4CR.py performs the training of the decoder selection module when the compression rate == 4 and get the classification accuracy; Test_ModelSelection4CR.py can be used to test the selection module to obtain the end-to-end feedback accuracy with the decoder model selection.
+- The programs for the visualization of the codeword based on CsiNet are provided in "Visualization".
+The codeword can be saved into .mat format by MT_CsiNet_save_codeword.py.
+The data distribution of the codeword can be obtained by data_distribution_of_codeword.m.
+The compression rate and scenario can be adjusted.